quicwg/wg-materials/ietf101/agenda.md

 ### Invariants

-* 40 min - Our goal is to nail down the invariants so that WGLC on the draft can begin.
+* 35 min - Our goal is to nail down the invariants so that WGLC on the draft can begin.
 Includes:
   * Connection ID

+### ECN

+* 10 min - Overview of to-be-prepared PR on ECN for QUICv1 - *Ingemar Johansson*

 ### "If Time Permits"

-* 5 min - Lightning talk on QUIC measurements (full talk in MAPRG) - *Jan Rüth*
+* 2.5 min - Lightning talk on QUIC measurements (full talk in MAPRG) - *Jan Rüth*
-* 5 min - Lightning talk on [PMTUD](https://tools.ietf.org/html/draft-fairhurst-tsvwg-datagram-plpmtud-02) for QUIC (full talk in TSVWG) - *Tom Jones*
+* 2.5 min - Lightning talk on [PMTUD](https://tools.ietf.org/html/draft-fairhurst-tsvwg-datagram-plpmtud-02) for QUIC (full talk in TSVWG) - *Tom Jones*

 ## Thursday, 22 March 2018